SujitSaran-GIT/Mern-Stack-ECommerce/README.md

 - Shopping cart and wishlist management
 - Secure checkout with payment gateway integration
 - Order history and status tracking
-- Responsive design for mobile and desktop
+- Mostly Suitable for desktop

 ### **Admin Features**
 - Dashboard for managing users, products, and orders